 - Salt: to taste (plus plenty for pasta water)

-For a standard 1 lb (454 g) box of pasta, you can double the ratio: 4 tablespoons of butter, 4 tablespoons of flour, 4 cups of milk, and about 16 ounces of cheese.
+You can double the ratio for the standard 1 lb (454 g) box of pasta: Use 4 tbsp of butter, 4 tbsp of flour, 4 cups of milk, and 16 oz of cheese.
 If you are feeding hungry people and want it extra saucy, don’t add more pasta.
-Throw in another half cup of milk and another handful of cheese.
+Just add another half cup of milk and another handful of cheese.

 Ingredient Choices That Change Flavor